timescale/docs/install/installation-archlinux.md

 </procedure>

-When you have completed the installation, you need to configure your database so that you can use it.
-The easiest way to do this is to run the `timescaledb-tune` script, which is included with the `timescaledb-tools` package.
-For more information, see the [configuration][config] section.

 ## Set up the TimescaleDB extension
 When you have PostgreSQL and TimescaleDB installed, you can connect to it from